Tutorial: projector approach to master equations for open quantum systems: Introduction

 \section{Introduction}

-A core tool in theoretical quantum physics is the ability to derive, starting from the dynamical equation of a large system, a consistent quantum dynamical equation only for a subsystem of interest.
-Many textbooks only focus on specific physical systems and often use mathematical shortcuts to reach the desired result, thus failing to provide a general picture of the open quantum system problem.
-As a consequence, it is often assumed that different physical systems or parameter regimes require different and fully unrelated methods to derive reduced dynamics.
-For instance, ``adiabatic elimination'' can be used to trace out highly detuned levels of a lossless $N-$level system, whereas a ``Born-Markov master equation'' can be used to describe open systems coupled to a rapidly decaying bath.
-However, as known in open quantum systems theory~\cite{BreuerPetruccione,weiss2012quantum}, all these methods are just particular cases of a single general equation describing the quantum dynamics of subsystems.
-This equation is typically derived using a beautiful mathematical formulation in terms of projection superoperators.
-Getting familiar with this formulation can be a powerful asset.
-Not only does it allow us to derive reduced dynamics in cases beyond the standard systems and parameter regimes, but also helps clarify unfortunate nomenclature conflicts across different fields~\footnote{Most infamously, the term ``adiabatic elimination'' refers to slightly different procedures in the atomic physics and the optomechanics communities, a past source of confusion for the author and the spark that ignited this tutorial.}.
+A core tool in theoretical quantum physics is the ability to derive, starting from the dynamical equation of a system, a consistent quantum dynamical equation only for a subsystem of interest~\cite{tutorial1,tutorial3,tutorial4,tutorial5,tutorial6}.
+The specific procedure, as well as the resulting effective equations, depends on the regime of operation and on the relations between system parameters.
+Some particularly useful and powerful techniques are, for instance, ``adiabatic elimination'', which can be used to trace out highly detuned levels of a lossless $N-$level system~\cite{BrionJPhysA2007,CiracPRL1997}, or the ``Born-Markov master equation'' which is typically employed to describe open systems coupled to a rapidly decaying bath~\cite{CiracPRA1992,DuanNature2001,WilsonRaeNJP2008}.
+These and other examples are the quantum extension of well-known methods to eliminate fast variables in classical mechanics~\cite{VanKampen,VANKAMPEN1974215}, and have made the derivation of effective dynamical equations a core tool of modern quantum theory~\cite{BreuerPetruccione,weiss2012quantum}.